Identifying Bug Bites: How to Figure Out What Bit You

 It seems impossible to sail through summer without a “skeeter” bite, and yes—some people are more attractive to the flying pests than others.
 According to dermatologist Doris Day, MD, FAAD, of Lenox Hill Hospital in New York City, mosquitoes are attracted to people with type O blood, lactic acid, and urea in sweat.
 Sadly, drinking beer outdoors or just wearing dark clothing can make you more desirable to these biting pests.
 Besides being a nuisance (that whining noise around your ears is maddening!), the mosquito can transmit infectious diseases.
 “They carry everything from West Nile virus to Chikungunya to Zika,” says Dr. Day.
 If you get bit, the bug bite will be a small, puffy white bump with a red dot in the middle.
 It may turn hard and reddish the following day.
 It feels so good to scratch it but stop it right now: Itching can lead to infection or scarring at the site.
 Dr. Day has some better advice.
 “Try applying a cold pack, aloe and cortisone cream or gel to help minimize itch.”
 For mosquito bite prevention, eat these 8 foods that are proven to ward off mosquitoes.

 Prevention is the best cure, so treat your pets against fleas.
 These nasty critters (the fleas, not your pets) cause painful and irritating bites and can even transmit tapeworm.
 Without treatment, fleas will enjoy the free all-you-eat buffet you and your furry friends provide.
 They don’t fly but wow can they can jump—especially on to your ankles and calves.
 “Flea bites are usually tiny crusted red bumps on the lower legs,” says Valerie Goldburt, MD, PhD, with Advanced Dermatology PC in New York.
 “The bumps will be very itchy, so treat them with topical cortisone and soothing creams.”
 She recommends keeping the creams the fridge so they’re cool.
 “Or use ice cubes, which slow down nerve transmission and can help with itching.”
 If you notice these types of bug bites, talk to your vet about flea control, and call a pest control expert if you suspect flea infestation.
+(Stock up on these products to keep your home and pet flea-free.)

 Brown recluse spider